-Scleritis is most common among women aged 30 to 50 yr, and many have connective tissue diseases, such as RA, SLE, polyarteritis nodosa, granulomatosis with polyangiitis (formerly called Wegener granulomatosis), or relapsing polychondritis.
+Scleritis is most common among women aged 30 to 50 yr, and many have connective tissue diseases, such as RA, SLE (see Systemic Lupus Erythematosus (SLE)), polyarteritis nodosa (see Polyarteritis Nodosa (PAN)), granulomatosis with polyangiitis (formerly called Wegener granulomatosis [see Granulomatosis with Polyangiitis (GPA)]), or relapsing polychondritis (see Relapsing Polychondritis).
 A few cases are infectious in origin.
 About half of the cases of scleritis have no known cause.
-Scleritis most commonly involves the anterior segment and occurs in 3 types—diffuse, nodular, and necrotizing (scleromalacia perforans).
+Scleritis most commonly involves the anterior segment and occurs in 3 types—diffuse, nodular, and necrotizing.

 Symptoms and Signs

 Pain (often characterized as a deep, boring ache) is severe enough to interfere with sleep and appetite.
 Photophobia and lacrimation may occur.
-Hyperemic patches develop deep beneath the bulbar conjunctiva and are more violaceous than those of episcleritis or conjunctivitis.
+Hyperemic patches develop deep beneath the bulbar conjunctiva and are more violaceous than those of episcleritis (see Episcleritis) or conjunctivitis (see Overview of Conjunctivitis).
 The palpebral conjunctiva is normal.
 The involved area may be focal (usually one quadrant of the globe) or involve the entire globe and may contain a hyperemic, edematous, raised nodule (nodular scleritis) or an avascular area (necrotizing scleritis).
 Posterior scleritis is less common and is less likely to cause red eye but more likely to cause blurred or decreased vision.

 In severe cases of necrotizing scleritis, perforation of the globe and loss of the eye may result.
 Connective tissue disease occurs in 20% of patients with diffuse or nodular scleritis and in 50% of patients with necrotizing scleritis.
 Necrotizing scleritis in patients with connective tissue disease signals underlying systemic vasculitis.